zulqarnaininfo/learning-bioinformatics/concepts/README.md

 # 🧠 Concepts

-This folder contains short, simplified explanations of bioinformatics concepts learned through my coding projects.
+This folder contains structured explanations of bioinformatics and programming concepts learned during my journey.

-Each concept is linked to a corresponding project in the `journey/` folder.
+Unlike the `journey/` folder, which tracks experiments and learning steps, this folder focuses on clear understanding of ideas.

 ---

 ## 📌 Structure

-Concepts are written as small notes:
+Concepts are organized by topic:

-- 1–2 line idea explanation
-- Basic biology (if needed)
-- Simple programming idea used
-- Link to related project
+- Python basics
+- Bioinformatics foundations
+- DNA/RNA concepts
+- Sequence analysis

+Each file explains a concept in a readable and reusable way.

 ---

-## 🧬 Purpose
+## 🎯 Purpose

+- Build strong understanding of programming and biology
-- To convert coding practice into understanding
+- Turn practice into knowledge
-- To build a simple knowledge base while learning
-- To revise concepts easily later
+- Create a long-term revision resource

 ---

 ## 🔗 Linking

-Each concept file should link to its related project in `journey/`.
+Each concept file is linked to one or more projects in the `journey/` folder.

 Example:
-- DNA nucleotide counting → linked to a specific journey project folder
+DNA nucleotide counting → linked to journey project folder

----

-## 📈 Note

-This folder will grow alongside my learning journey and will be updated regularly.